Table of Contents

 Gadi Sagar Lake is the best place for sightseeing in Jaisalmer, which is a popular tourist hangout today.
 The lake surrounds several temples, the most notable of which is the Krishna Temple, which is located above the Lion Gate.
 During the winter season, migratory birds flock to the area and bird watching becomes a favorite activity in Jaisalmer.
 Apart from this, a boat ride in Gadi Sagar Lake is another exciting thing to do in Jaisalmer.
 The best time to visit Gadi Sagar Lake is during the Gangrar Festival, which is usually held in March or April.

 5 Salim Singh Ki Haveli

-A different architecture that you will come across in the city of Jaisalmer is the 17th-century Salim Singh ki Haveli with an extended arched ceiling in the shape of a peacock.
-It’s an incredible silhouette designed with 38 balconies, each with different designs.
+A different piece of architecture that you will come across in the city of Jaisalmer is the 17th-century Salim Singh ki Haveli with an extended arched ceiling in the shape of a peacock.
+It’s an incredible silhouette designed with 38 balconies, each with different design.
 Salim Singh ki Haveli is one of the heritage attractions when you are traveling to Jaisalmer.

 6 Tanot Mata Temple

 Your Jaisalmer travel guide is incomplete without Tanot Mata Temple which is located at a distance of about 150 km from Jaisalmer city and is situated close to the battle site of Longewala of the 1971 Indo-Pakistani War.
 Presently this temple is maintained by the Indian Border Force.
 Tanot Mata Temple is one of the least explored tourist places in Rajasthan due to its remote location and hence you can make your holiday in Jaisalmer a penetrating one by visiting Tanot Mata Temple.